 The oldest form of any business, Partnerships have been the most prominent business type for professionals.
 A Partnership gives you flexibilities not afforded a Corporation and sets up a management structure, so each partner has a seat at the table, which is ideal for attorneys, doctors, architects, graphic designers, and other professionals.
 Each partner is responsible for paying his or her own taxes and generally partners are not personally liable for the debts of the business.

 Corporations are the only business type that establish an entity with an existence completely separate from the owners.
 Owners are issued stock and can vote according to the Articles and Bylaws of the Corporation to elect Directors, who in turn run the company.
 Stock is easily sold or traded, allowing for ownership to expand or contract without disturbing the operations of the business.
 If you are planning on having multiple owners that will be managed by professionals, this entity type is for you.

-Typically Non-Profits are setup as Corporations.
+Typically, Non-Profits are setup as Corporations.
 One major difference is there are no stock holders and any profits accrued by the Corporation are not distributed to the Directors or members.
-Management is similar to its for profit cousin.
-Field Law has the experience to help you obtain 501(c) status with the IRS and ensure your compliance with Louisiana law.
-Ready to start helping out society or to start a church?
-We are here to help.
+Management is similar to its for-profit cousin.
+Field Law LLC has the experience to help you obtain 501(c) status with the IRS and ensure your compliance with Louisiana law.

 Small Business Succession Planning